Qi-Z/hackernews-node/README.md

 two same schemas, we might want to keep things in one place (source of truth).
 So we can import schema from other graphql files

+## Questions
+* What is `@unique` directive
+>

+* How do resolvers communicate with each other?
+> Through the 3rd argument: `context`

+* In signup example, how we make sure password cannot be query?
+> Note that the User type is differnt in application layer comprae to database layer
+> And the subselction of fields avaible for query is restricted by Schema.
+So in our example, the User type for app layer has no password field.
+> Password can not be query at app layer